shekharshank/indices/src/services/collector/README.md

 <collectd-queue> eg: collectd-queue
 <collectd-key> eg: collectd-key
 ```
-Also add the following user/password in the RabbitMQ
+Also add the following user/password and permissions in the RabbitMQ

 ```
  sudo rabbitmqctl add_user <user> <pass>